VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Implementation Details

-\paragraph{Quantitative Metrics.
-Stroke Ordering.} In the ablation study presented in the main paper, we report quantitative measurements of ordering fidelity for three model variants: a model trained solely on simple geometric primitives, a model trained on only seven human-drawn sketches, and our full model trained using the proposed two-stage approach.
+In the ablation study presented in the main paper, we report quantitative measurements of ordering fidelity for three model variants: a model trained solely on simple geometric primitives, a model trained on only seven human-drawn sketches, and our full model trained using the proposed two-stage approach.

 Since no established metrics exist for evaluating ordering fidelity with respect to a text prompt, we adopt an LLM-guided evaluation protocol consisting of two stages.
 First, given a video generated by a model, we prompt an LLM to extract the sequence in which semantic parts are drawn (e.g., ``1.
 Body, 2.
 Head, 3.
 Face, \dots'').
 To ensure consistent terminology across models, we also provide the LLM with the target ordering, which constrains the vocabulary used to describe the parts (e.g., enforcing the term ``Body'' rather than alternatives such as ``Torso'').